 With February behind us, sunny and 65 meant no snow and mud skiing in the mountains of Southwestern PA.
 With warm temps and no snow, I made my way back for another Arizona adventure.
 And I must say, Christina Skis absolutely LOVES Arizona.

 I had a conference in Scottsdale, and when there’s a work thing, there’s an adventure attached, because there’s no way I can fly home from across the country on a Friday.
-No, I need to go see the world, on Saturday.
+I need to go see the world on Saturday.
 You should try it sometime, if you should be so lucky.

 Friday – Check Into Home Base: Sedona

-Driving north past Sedona into Flagstaff and continuing through 89N to Page is truly a delight.
+The drive north past Sedona into Flagstaff and continuing through 89N to Page is truly a delight.
 I went through red rocks to snow covered switchbacks to badlands to canyons and everything in between.
 It’s about an hour or less to Flagstaff and two more through to Page.
 Note – there’s no cactuses up this way.

 Sunday – Bright and Early Goodbye: Phoenix

 The two-hour drive south from Sedona is no less beautiful than the drive north.
 At this time of year, there’s more green than expected on the way to PHX and the landscape is dotted with those big, classic Seguaro cactuses.

 It was a fast trip, packed with a lot of driving and schedules, and although I wouldn’t consider it a vacation, it was a once in a lifetime opportunity for experience and growth.
 Arizona is one amazing state, and I am sure this won’t be the last time I visit it.